The Taking of Deborah Logan

-The Taking of Deborah Logan is a 2014 American found footage supernatural horror film, which serves as the feature film directorial debut of Adam Robitel, who co-wrote the screenplay and edited the film with Gavin Heffernan.
+The Taking of Deborah Logan is a 2014 American supernatural horror film, which serves as the feature film directorial debut of Adam Robitel, who co-wrote the screenplay and edited the film with Gavin Heffernan.
 The film stars Jill Larson, Anne Ramsay and Michelle Ang.
 Set in Virginia, it tells the story of a documentary crew making a film about Alzheimer's patients who uncover something sinister while documenting a woman who has the disease.
 The film was produced by Jeff Rice and Bryan Singer and was released on October 21, 2014.